 PAONE BOARD OF DIRECTORS

-Patty Jarvis, Past Chair
+Patty Jarvis, ADVISOR

 Patty has been a respected and passionate advocate for arts access and community engagement for more than 30 years.
 Past leaderships positions have included Director of Education and Outreach with Canadian Stage and Executive Director of Prologue to the Performing Arts as well as leading audience and student engagement programs with Studio 180 Theatre, b-Current Performance and the Toronto District School Board.